 However, after the withdrawal of LinkedIn, the development of MaiMai won’t necessarily be smooth sailing.
 The common factor is holding back LinkedIn and MaiMai roots in traditional networking habits in China.
 People tend to build social networks through relatives or friends in their lives, which is known as Guanxi.

 Even as MaiMai now has a large user base, research shows that many people do not communicate after adding friends on this platform.
 Recruiters in China also rarely view LinkedIn, MaiMai, or similar professional networking sites as the most important recruitment platform.
-To stand out as a workplace networking platform in China, MaiMai and other alternatives to LinkedIn must continue to contemplate how to change Chinese’s deeply ingrained “Guanxi” recruitment habits.
+MaiMai and other alternatives to LinkedIn must continue to contemplate how to change China’s deeply ingrained “Guanxi” recruitment habits to stand out as a workplace networking platform in China.

 The Planet of Knowledge For Content Sharing: